jezzsantos/ServiceStack.Webhooks.Azure/README.md

 }
 ```

-If you are hosting your web service in an Azure WebRole, you may want to configure the 'subscription store' and the 'event sink' from your cloud configuration, instead of using the defaults, or specifying them in code, then register the services like this:
+If you are hosting your web service in an Azure WebRole, you may want to configure the 'subscription store' and the 'event sink' from your cloud configuration (`ServiceConfiguration.cscfg`), instead of using the defaults, or specifying them in code.
+You would do that by  registering your services like this:

 ```
 public override void Configure(Container container)